Anisotropic optical conductivities of Model Topological nodal-line Semimetals: Introduction

-We refer the reader to Ref. [\onlinecite{ChiJou}] for a review of other remarkable properties of these TSM systems as well as a discussion of possible technological applications .
-The optical conductivity of monolayer and bilayer graphene, and few-layer epitaxial graphite has been reported recently.
-These studies have yielded useful information regarding the electron dynamics.
-Here, we consider the optical conductivity of a NLS model system with special emphasis on the optical spectral weight redistribution due to changes in the chemical potential caused by charging as well as an adjustable parameter $\alpha$ which governs the degree of crossing between the valence and conduction bands.
+This brief overview has motivated us to study the optical response of materials similar to Dirac semimetal and Weyl semimetal using a simple model Hamiltonian in conjunction with the Kubo formula which yields semi-analytic results for the optical conductivity.
+Our results include contributions from both intra and interband transitions between the low-energy subbands for our model Hamiltonian.
+The obtained results are interesting because the numerical solutions have similar features to Habe and Koshino's results \cite{kohino} and are neither like 2D nor 3D Dirac or Weyl semimetal.
+The transverse optical conductivity of NLSM is found to vanish due to rotational symmetry along the ring of NLSM.
+This result is also supported by a recent study of Wang \cite{wang}, who demonstrated the anomalous Hall optical conductivity in tilted topological NLSM.
+We refer to Ref. [\onlinecite{ChiJou}] for a review of other remarkable properties of these TSM systems as well as a discussion of possible technological applications.
+The optical conductivity of monolayer and bilayer graphene, and few-layer epitaxial graphite has been reported recently\cite{nicol}.
+These studies have yielded useful information regarding the electron dynamics and this is a plausible reason for our present investigation into NLSM.
+Here, we consider the optical conductivity of a NLSM model system with special emphasis on the optical spectral weight redistribution due to changes in the chemical potential caused by charging as well as an adjustable parameter $\alpha$ which governs the degree of crossing or the gap between the valence and conduction bands.
+The doping determines the position of the Fermi level which could be located within the energy gap or the conduction sub band.
+The parameter $\alpha$ can be manipulated by strain and the doping could be varied through the intercalation of donor atoms or by applying a voltage to metal gate.
+The effect of mechanical strain on the optical properties of NLSM ZrSiS has been studied using first-principles calculations in Ref. [\onlinecite{strain}].
+According to Ref. [\onlinecite{strain}], frequency-independent optical conductivity is robust with respect to uniaxial compressive strain of up to 10 GPa.
+Therefore, our reported studies related to the possible control of the optical conductivity of a model NLSM system by external strain is likely to attract attention from theoretical and experimental researchers.